GNS-Science/TS1170.5-SDP/docs/snz_documentation/snz_documentation.md

 - a python package (provided by GNS Science) for dynamically querying the parameter tables ([insert link]())
 - a webtool (provided by SESOC) for visualising and downloading parameters on a location-by-location basis ([insert link]())
+- the geospatial data can be imported into any software that recognizes the GEOJSON format, including Google Earth Pro (free desktop version)

  <br>